pweingardt/KSPMissionController/missions.md

 * maxLatitude: minimal latitude of landing spot (default: 0, ignored)
 * minLongitude: minimal longitude of landing spot (default: 0, ignored)
 * maxLongitude: maximal longitude of landing spot (default: 0, ignored)
-* targetLatitude: latitude of the target (default: -1, ignored)
 * targetLatitude: latitude of the target (default: 0)
 * targetLongitude: longitude of the target (default: 0)
 * targetName: name of the target at the given coordinates (default: "")